vaishank-code/sharing-github/README.md

 - Report (pdf) – Full written analysis and discussion
 - Presentation slides as pdf
 - README.md – Project overview (this file)

+You can view the notebook directly on GitHub (no need to download).